SabrinaYuY/Fiber_photometry_data_analysis/README.md

 ## Introduction
 This repository contains the analysis pipeline for fiber photometry experiments conducted to monitor the activity of Urocortin-expressing Edinger Westphal neurons in vivo.
 The code includes two parts:
- Fiber photometry data analysis.
    - Z score analysis
-  - Area under curve calculation (todo)
+   - Area under curve calculation

 ## File Structure
 The dataset is stored in a tdt system generated file format